Find out more & book online at 3btraining.com

 Under the Control of Asbestos Regulations 2012, employers have a legal duty to their employees to provide training for anyone who is likely to encounter asbestos.
 For example, anyone in the construction industry, plumbers, maintenance workers, electricians, engineers, and architects.

 Q: What are the main categories of asbestos training currently available in the UK?
-There are 3 types of asbestos training available in the UK:
+There are three types of asbestos training available in the UK:

 Q: Can asbestos always be identified by visual inspection alone?
 No, professionals must confirm the presence of asbestos by conducting an asbestos sample test.